 Parenting is seriously hard work!
 It’s hard to shift into silly mode when you’re stressed and under pressure, but regaining cooperation is great motivation!

-nstead of simply telling him what to do, present the problem with curiosity; “hmm this is really tricky isn’t it.
-We need to leave in ten minutes and you're still not dressed.
-Hmm I can’t figure this one out, any ideas?”
+instead of simply telling him what to do, present the problem with curiosity; “hmm this is really tricky isn’t it.
+We need to leave in ten minutes and you’re still not dressed.
+Hmm, I can’t figure this one out, any ideas?”
 Children love challenges and they love questions, questions really engage their curiosity and sense of challenge.
-Many parents are surprised at how engaged their otherwise defiant child becomes with this problem solving approach.
+Many parents are surprised at how engaged their otherwise defiant child becomes with this problem-solving approach.
 It gives them more involvement.
 It’s natural to either submit or rebel when feeling controlled (at any age).
 All these approaches help the child feel more involved, cared for and engaged.

 6. Giving them some choice:

-As adults we can forget how hard it can be for children to have so many restrictions, and many that they don’t even understand the reasons for, why can’t they just eat yummy sugary food and watch screens all day!
+As adults, we can forget how hard it can be for children to have so many restrictions, and many that they don’t even understand the reasons for, why can’t they just eat yummy sugary food and watch screens all day!
 They do of course need us to hold the loving limits, but we can be mindful of giving them simple choices like; “do you want to wear long pants or shorts”, “which of these t-shirts do you want to wear” or “do you want me to brush your hair first or help you get dressed?”.
-Having some choice and say can help children feel like controlled and powerless and hence invite more engagement.
+Having some choice and say in the matter can help children feel less controlled and powerless and hence invite more engagement.

 7. Quality time together seems to be the magic solution to nearly all parenting problems!!